-In his second book, originally intended for publication in 1898, but delayed by his recuperation from a chest wound received at the fall of Santiago, George Clarke Musgrave tells us about the patriotic struggles of the Cubans, and about the iniquities practised upon them by the impulsive Spanish occupation of Cuba.
+In his second book, originally intended for publication in 1898, but delayed by his recuperation from fever and a chest wound received at the fall of Santiago, George Clarke Musgrave tells us about the patriotic struggles of the Cubans, and about the iniquities practised upon them by the impulsive Spanish occupation of Cuba.
 Sent with a dual commission from an English newspaper and an American journal, he landed in Cuba "a warm sympathiser with Spain."
 For two years, though, he lived and served with the revolutionaries, learned of their cause and experienced their suffering.
 Appointed as a Captain on General Garcia's staff, he repeatedly crossed the lines carrying despatches from the insurgent Cuban Government to the Americans.
 Danger and hardship became his companions and he was twice imprisoned, three times wounded, barely rescued from a spy's death and finally arrested and deported to Spain under threat of execution.
 Following intervention by the British government he was eventually released from prison in Cadiz, from where he journeyed back to England and on to America to join the United States forces at Tampa Bay for the invasion of Cuba at the start of the Spanish-American war.
 Thus equipped, he gives us "a plain story of the sufferings and sacrifices of the Cubans for their freedom."

 The war in Cuba left the world with a much changed opinion of the Cuban patriots.
 They had prevailed against all the forces which Spain could bring against them.
 The stories of torture, of murder, and of the imprisonment and rescue of Evangelina Cisneros match anything in the history of crime, and bring a spotlight to bear on the cruelty perpetrated by the Spanish aggressors.
 Yet the author retains enough of his former views to make him give Spain credit for all the good qualities she has.
 He says in his preface: "Now that right has triumphed and wrong is overthrown we can feel sympathy with the humiliated nation that, blinded by traditional pride and patriotism, cloaked and defended the policy of a corrupt faction to its own undoing."